robertsbd/M/README.md

 # M

-This contains Functions from Power Query M
+This contains a test bench in power query.
+Designed to test outputs of power query functions in Power BI